-The strategic framework for European cooperation in education and training (“ET 2020”) is a forum allowing Member States to exchange best practices and learn from each other.
-It helps them to gather and disseminate knowledge, as well as provide and receive advice and guidance for policy reforms at national level.
+The strategic framework for European cooperation in education and training (“ET 2020”) is a forum that allows Member States to cooperate in building best practice.
+The forum provides opporunities to gather and disseminate knowledge, and seeks to advance educational policy reforms at the national level.

 ET 2020 pursues the following four common EU objectives:

 - Make lifelong learning and mobility a reality;

 - Improve the quality and efficiency of education and training;

 - Promote equity, social cohesion, and active citizenship;

 - Enhance creativity and innovation, including entrepreneurship, at all levels of education and training.